 Introduction to Generics in Java

-Generics in Java are the advanced feature that helps to achieve code reusability and type safety.
-The code reusability functionality in java is managed by defining generic classes, interfaces, constructors, and methods.
-Generic uses the data type declaration for a type safety feature that helps to eliminate the run time error.
-The generic in java is implemented using the angular bracket ‘<>’ symbol, and the type parameter is defined in the bracket.
-The Type parameters include ‘T’ for type, ‘E’ for element, ‘N’ for number, ’K’ for the key and ‘V’ for value.
-An example of a generic class with a Type T parameter is ‘public class DemoGenericClass<T> {…}.’
+Generics in Java is an advanced feature that enables code reusability and type safety.
+The code reusability functionality is achieved by defining Generic classes, interfaces, constructors, and methods.
+Generics use data type declaration to ensure type safety, thereby eliminating the chances of runtime errors.
+The angular bracket ‘<>’ symbol is used to implement Generics, and type parameters are defined within the brackets.
+These type parameters include ‘T’ for type, ‘E’ for element, ‘N’ for number, ‘K’ for key, and ‘V’ for value.
+An example of a Generic class with a Type T parameter is ‘public class DemoGenericClass<T> {…}’

-How are Generics Implemented in Java?
+How Generics Implemented in Java?

-Generics are implemented using angular brackets “<>.”
-The brackets enclose the type parameter “T” within them.
-For Example, <T>.
-The type parameter “T” is a placeholder, indicating that a data type will be assigned at run time.
+Generics are implemented using angular brackets “<>” and the brackets enclose the type parameter “T” within them.
+For instance, in <T>, the type parameter “T” is a placeholder, indicating that a data type will be assigned at run time.

-For example, a generic class will be defined as:
+A Generic class can be defined as:

 Code: